 You do not need a general anaesthetic.
-A sedative injection may be given before the procedure starts.
-A local anaesthetic spray or gel is put into your nose where the flexible bronchoscope is to be inserted.
-More local anaesthetic is sprayed into your throat and more is given directly into the bronchial tubes through the bronchoscope as the examination progresses.
+A sedative injection is usually given before the procedure starts.
+Local anaesthetic is sprayed into your throat and the scope is inserted via your mouth and more is given directly into the bronchial tubes through the bronchoscope as the examination progresses.
 No pain is felt from the inside of the lungs even if tissue samples are taken and the local anaesthetic is to help reduce any coughing.